What is Mud Fever?

 On first noticing symptoms of Mud Fever, use an antiseptic wash to remove any moist scabs (not the dried ones!) and clean the area.
 In many cases, removing the horse from the field and keeping it stabled for a period of time is the only effective way of treating the condition.

 Once the scabs have been gently removed, the causal organisms beneath need to be dealt with.
 Mild disinfectants i.e. iodine wash, surgical scrub or even a medicated shampoo, need applying to the exposed area to treat the infection and, where possible, the sores should be left exposed to the air to dry out.
+Triscrub diluted 1:4 in warm water can be used to scrub the site and the area should be thoroughly dried afterwards.
 Anti-inflammatory ointments should also be applied to problem areas to help reduce swelling and discomfort.
 This process will need repeating daily for up to a fortnight.

 It is vital that the feet are kept clean and dry at all costs, especially if the infection is severe and/or has progressed further up the leg.
 The use of bandages or wraps can be effective, as long as the skin beneath is treated before these are applied.
 If weather conditions are particularly poor, stabling may be your only option when it comes to ensuring the affected limb is protected.